 Phishing

-Therefore, check the domain spellings and SSL certificate before entering your sensitive information.
+Therefore, check the domain spelling and SSL certificate before entering your sensitive information.

 Malware